BochenChleba/PCRemote-Desktop/README.md

   - Python 3 installed on PC machine.

 Launching:
-  - make sure that desktop and mobile machines are connected to the same Wifi network.
+  - Make sure that desktop and mobile machines are connected to the same Wifi network.
-  - run python command in Windows CMD passing path to server.py file as an argument.
+  - Run python command in Windows CMD passing path to server.py file as an argument.
-  - launch mobile application on mobile device.
+  - Launch mobile application on mobile device.
-  - connect devices by Wifi scan or by manually entering Ip address of desktop machine on mobile device.
+  - Connect devices by Wifi scan or by manually entering Ip address of desktop machine on mobile device.